jeffmylife/pawpad/README.md

 ## How It Works

 PawPad uses Unicode variation selectors (U+FE00-FE0F and U+E0100-E01EF) to encode data.
 These characters are invisible when rendered but are preserved during copy/paste operations.
-The tool:
+The tool supports two main modes:

+### 1. **Fingerprinting Mode** (Basic)
-1. **Encodes** a fingerprint into every character of the input text
+- Encodes a fingerprint into every character of the input text
-2. **Detects** whether text contains a specific fingerprint
+- Detects whether text contains a specific fingerprint
-3. **Extracts** fingerprints from encoded text
+- Extracts fingerprints from encoded text
-4. **Analyzes** text to show hidden data
+- Analyzes text to show hidden data

+### 2. **Cryptographic Tampering Detection** (Advanced) 🔒
+- Uses chained cryptographic fingerprints for bulletproof tampering detection
+- Each character gets a unique signature based on:
+  - The character itself
+  - Its position in the text
+  - The previous character's fingerprint (creating an unbreakable chain)
+  - Your private key (for authenticity)
+- **Any change to ANY character breaks the entire chain**
+- Provides forensic analysis of exactly what was tampered with

 ## Installation